 Details

-Jahaira Pacheco, PhD Candidate of Criminology, Law and Society at UC Irvine School of Ecology, will present "Incalculable Time: The Bureaucratic Wait in Immigrants' Efforts to Secure Family Unity".
+Jahaira Pacheco, PhD Candidate of Criminology, Law and Society at UC Irvine School of Social Ecology, will present "Incalculable Time: The Bureaucratic Wait in Immigrants' Efforts to Secure Family Unity".

 Abstract